MileHacker Logo

 Special Weather Considerations

 Piracicaba does not experience monsoons or hurricanes.
-However, heavy rains during the summer months (December to March) can lead to localized flooding in some areas.
+However, heavy rains during the summer months (December to March) can lead to localized flooding in some locations.
 High summer temperatures combined with high humidity call for careful hydration and Sun protection.

 Best for Outdoor Enthusiasts